Isabel Granada

-Isabella Villarama Granada (/tl/; March 9, 1976 – November 4, 2017) was a Filipino actress and singer.
+Isabella "Isabel" Villarama Granada-Cowley (/tl/; March 9, 1976 – November 4, 2017) was a Filipino actress and singer.

 Early life and education

-Isabel Granada was the daughter of Humberto Ortiz Granada, a Filipino chief marine engineer and Isabel Villarama, a Spanish homemaker.
+Isabel Granada was born on March 9, 1976, the daughter of Humberto Ortiz Granada, a Filipino chief marine engineer, and Isabel Villarama, a Spanish homemaker.
 Her father died in 1995.

 Granada attended the Philippine Air Transport and Training Services College, where she obtained her bachelor's degree in aeronautical engineering in 2001 and secured her private pilot license.
 She served as an airwoman second class in the Philippine Air Force for two years.

 Career

 Granada was a commercial model prior to starting a career in acting.

 Acting

 Granada's career started after auditioning for That's Entertainment in 1986, where she became a member of the Tuesday group.
 She was part of the cast of the film, Ligaya ang Itawag Mo sa Akin which starred Rosanna Roces, and was given the FAMAS Award for Best Supporting Actress in 1998 for her role in the film.
 After joining the cast of Ikaw Na Sana Granada became part of the drama series on ABS-CBN entitled Sa Puso Ko Iingatan Ka co-work with Judy Ann Santos and Piolo Pascual.

 Granada took a break from showbiz from 2004 to 2006 after giving birth to her son.
 She resumed her acting career in 2007 with GMA Network and worked with Sine Novela: Pasan Ko Ang Daigdig and Zaido: Pulis Pangkalawakan.

 In 2008, Granada played the role of Elena Valderama in the remake of Kaputol ng Isang Awit with co-star Glaiza de Castro and Lovi Poe, recently shown on the GMA Network.
 She also appeared in the romantic comedy drama Philippine remake Lalola.
 In 2009, she was one of the guest stars in the Philippine adaptation of Zorro.
 During her final years in 2013, she joined It's Showtime's Bida Kapamilya Celebrity Round with her Kapamilya's and she was working again on ABS-CBN's Got to Believe as Tessa Zaragosa, along with Kathryn Bernardo and Daniel Padilla, among others.

-In 2017, she played the challenging role of Jessica in Wish Ko Lang wherein she portrayed a woman disguised as a man just to feed her kids.
+In 2017, Granada played the challenging role of Jessica in Wish Ko Lang wherein she portrayed a woman disguised as a man just to feed her kids.
 No one knew that the new carpenter was a woman.
+She also appeared in the ABS-CBN show A Love to Last as Cris, which was Granada’s final role before her death.